-Lately I’ve been focusing on mixed media abstract figure sculptures mainly made of cardboard pulled out of the recycling dumpster at the studio building.
+Lately I’ve been focusing on mixed media anthropomorphic sculptures mainly made of cardboard pulled out of the recycling dumpster at the studio building where I work.
 Other materials often employed are needle felted wool, fabric, fibre glass, epoxy resin and salvaged metal.
-The sculptures are informed by two powerful female artists, Maria Lassnig who made what she called “body-awareness” paintings and Loïe Fuller who was a patent-holding inventor in the 19th century whose dance, filmed by the Lumière Brothers in 1896, infuses the abstract figures of my work.
+The sculptures are informed by two powerful female artists, Maria Lassnig who made what she called “body-awareness” paintings and Loïe Fuller who was a patent-holding inventor in the 19th century whose dance, filmed by the Lumière Brothers in1896, infuses the abstract figures of my work.
 Other artists whose work I love and influence my practice include Phillida Barlow, Eva Hesse, Lee Bontecou, Amy Sillman, Louise Bourgeois and Karla Black.